ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 There are 2 types of compression. **Lossless** and **Lossy** compression.

 - **Lossless** compression implies that the quality never degrades and can thus be repeatedly compressed and decompressed.
-- **Lossy** compression uses certain powerful techniques to reduce file size at the expense of quality.
+- **Lossy** compression uses certain powerful techniques to greatly reduce file size at the expense of quality.

-To convert, or reduce either file size, average bitrate, or resolution of a audio or video file requires a process called **re-encoding**, or more known as **transcoding**.
+The process of converting between audio and video formats, to reduce file size, average bitrate, or resolution, is called **re-encoding** or **transcoding**.
 Transcoding an already lossy-compressed audio or video using lossy compression can result in varying degrees of further quality reduction depending on the settings used.

-Due to that reason, re-encoding should be avoided except if the source audio or video file is any of the following:
+Due to that reason, re-encoding should be avoided except if the original audio or video file is any of the following:

 - Too large in file size
 - Too high of a resolution or average bit rate
-- Encoded in a incompatible format
+- Encoded in an incompatible format

-If you have to re-encode, it is suggested to use the highest quality source file available (e.g. highest resolution and/or bit rate) from which to be re-encoded from.
+In case re-encoding is necessary, it is suggested to use the highest-quality source file available, i.e. with the highest resolution and/or bit rate.

 ## Video

-Videos encoded in the H.264 format is supported usually using the .mp4 file extension.
-Other formats such as H.265, VP9 and AV1 and file extensions such as .mkv and .mov are currently not supported.
+The osu! game client supports video encoded in the H.264 format with the `.mp4` file extension.
+Other formats such as H.265, VP9, and AV1 and file extensions such as `.mkv` and `.mov` are currently not supported.

-The [Ranking Criteria](/wiki/Ranking_Criteria#video_and_background) specifies a maximum video resolution with a width of 1280 pixels and height of 720 pixels, or 1280x720 in the 16:9 aspect ratio.
+The [ranking criteria](/wiki/Ranking_Criteria#video_and_background) specify a maximum video resolution of 1280x720 pixels.

 ### Using Handbrake